logo

 Operator

-Daniel, for the questions at this time, I will now turn the call over to management for closing remarks.
+For the questions at this time, I will now turn the call over to management for closing remarks.

 speaker

-Wilkerson
+Drew Wilkerson

 Thank you, Joel.
 We completed the Coyote acquisition and decreased our leverage ratio by more than 40%.
-The integration is ahead of schedule and we now anticipate at least $40 million in annualized call synergies.
-We've delivered on our commitments in the quarter with continued momentum in both managed transportation and last mile.
+The integration is ahead of schedule, and we now anticipate at least $40 million in annualized cost synergies.
+We've delivered on our commitments in the third quarter with continued momentum in both managed transportation and last mile.
 As we work to fully integrate the Coyote business and navigate the prolonged soft rate cycle, we remain focused on providing the best service, the most comprehensive set of solutions, continuous innovation, and close customer relationships.
 Thank you all for your time this morning.

 speaker